The Fundamentals of Shooting

 The U.S. Army taught fundamentals of Marksmanship can be summarized as:

-And to show that these are not a secret, you can read all about it HERE
+And to show that these are not a secret, you can read all about it HERE in detail.

 IMO, correct shooting training should progress from the solid basics up through increasingly dynamic combat/tactical style training.
 If you don’t get the basics right, you will not have the solid foundation to build on for the more dynamic stuff.